Juternaer/frontpcoach/README.md

 # Project Name
-- Document your project here
-- Description
+- PocketCoach (Frontend)
+- This is the frontend of our emotion detection application - "PocketCoach"
-- Data used
+- Initial Data being used -> from kaggle
-- Which API you're using
-- Where your front-end can be accessed
-- ...

 # Setup instructions
-Document here for users who want to setup the package locally